-- D.2.d.1 Journal Club: Routine and regular participation in a critical review of the literature, e.g. journal club; an eighty (80) hours minimum during the residency training program. - D.2.d.2 Additional Options: In addition to the Journal Club requirement, which is essential to all residencies, successful completion of any one of the options listed below will fill the remainder of the requirements for Section D.2.d - Successful completion of at least two (2) of three (3) short courses/workshops recognized by the ACVIM and covering the following subjects: - Critical evaluation of the veterinary medical/biomedical literature - Grant-writing - Study design and participation in clinical trials - These courses may be offered at the ACVIM Forum (where they will be identified as appropriate courses in the Grid), as on-line courses, or at other institutions.
+- D.2.d.1 Journal Club: Routine and regular participation in a critical review of the literature, e.g. journal club; an eighty (80) hours minimum during the residency training program. - D.2.d.2 Additional Options: In addition to the Journal Club requirement, which is essential to all residencies, successful completion of any one of the options listed below will fill the remainder of the requirements for Section D.2d - Successful completion of at least six hours of seminars or classes recognized by the ACVIM and covering the following subjects: - Critical evaluation of the veterinary medical/biomedical literature - Grant-writing - Study design and participation in clinical trials - These seminars may be offered at the ACVIM Forum (where they will be identified as appropriate lectures in the Grid), as on-line courses, or at other institutions.